 For this project, I started with a huge picture frame I got a few years ago.
 In our apartment, I used this as a jewelry hanger in my closet.
 (Instead of pegboard, I’d used fabric covered poster board.)
 For my office/craft room, I decided I wanted a peg board.
 This would serve as a sort of “command station” for all my craft supplies.

-Now comes the fun part: adding the peg hooks and hanging up your tools!
-I intend to have a cart under the peg board with my Silhouette machine and was so glad to have a place for all my Silhouette accessories.
+- Now comes the fun part: adding the peg hooks and hanging up your tools!

 The One Room Challenge